 Who is in The Boys cast?
 The world is obsessed with comic book movies nowadays, ever since the inception of the MCU changed the face of the cinematic landscape forever.
-But, while MCU movies deliver nice, inoffensive family movie fun, streaming service Prime Video had other ideas with its superhero offering, The Boys.
-The TV series is ultra-violent, packed full of profanities, and is most certainly not child-friendly.
+But, while MCU films deliver nice, inoffensive family fun, streaming service Prime Video had other ideas with The Boys.
+The show is ultra-violent, packed full of profanities, and is most certainly not child-friendly.

-Ever since the sci-fi series first aired on Prime Video back in 2019, the show has gained a huge following for its distinctly different take on heroes and villains, becoming one of the most popular products that the streaming platform has to offer.
-A big part of the appeal of this show is the range of fantastic characters that are brought to life by The Boys cast.
+Ever since the sci-fi series premiered on Prime Video back in 2019, the show has gained a huge following for its distinctly different take on heroes and villains, becoming one of the most popular products that the streaming platform has to offer.
+A big part of the appeal of the TV series is the range of fantastic characters that are brought to life by The Boys cast.

 There are some familiar faces among The Boys cast and some relatively new kids on the block, so if you’re wondering where you’ve seen the actors before or want to know where you can see them next, we’ve got you covered right here with our breakdown of the major players.

 - Antony Starr as Homelander

 - Jack Quaid as Hughie Campbell

 - Erin Moriarty as Annie January

 - Jensen Ackles as Soldier Boy

 - Dominique McElligott as Queen Maeve

 Karl Urban as Billy Butcher